eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.4.0 RC1.md

 **Q. I have a yellow bit in my health bar and am unable to get full health.**

 A. This is environmental Damage, you will need to see a doctor or use nanobot injectors to heal this.
 You will get a random amount of environmental damage when starting the game without using SKK fast start.

-**Q. How do I rotate objects in the Outpost builder?**

-A. The settings in Starfield Engine Fixes change how rotate works in Outpost building, instead of using a rotate button, move around the object to rotate it.
-This gives better control.
-If you want to revert back to the old method:
-1. Go to the following path: \mods\-Starfield Engine Fixes - SFSE - Resource - Settings\SFSE\Plugins
-2. Open the file: StarfieldEngineFixesCustom.ini
-3. Go to the bottom line and change it to 'bBuildModeItemContinuousRotation=0' (change the 1 to a 0)
-4. Reload the game.

 **Q. Is this modlist compatible with Watchtower.**